Quick Navigation

 The dog owner has the right to seek compensation for the medical bills regarding the dog’s treatment after the attack.

-In any case, you have every right to sue for damages for intentional infliction of emotional distress.
+In any case, you have every right to sue for damages for the intentional infliction of emotional distress.

 You will need to show the court that the dog’s owner was irresponsible and intentionally or recklessly caused emotional distress.